Mrian07/Proyeksi/docs/installation-and-operations/installation/docker/README.md

 **5. Run the image**

 You can run the image just like the normal ProyeksiApp image (as shown earlier).
-You just have to use your chosen tag instead of `openproject/community:12`.
+You just have to use your chosen tag instead of `proyeksiapp/community:12`.
 To just give it a quick try you can run this:

 ```
-docker run -p 8080:80 --rm -it openproject-with-slack
+docker run -p 8080:80 --rm -it proyeksiapp-with-slack
 ```

 After which you can access ProyeksiApp under http://localhost:8080.